 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Space in Kaohsiung
+Recommended Coworking Space in Kaohsiung and nearby

 According to "one" outspoken individual, Kaohsiung is a cozy tropical city for digital nomads to hang out in and a great place to put up your "tent" for a few months during winter where you will find: no throbbing crowds to annoy you (despite its 2.7 million souls), clean air to breathe (maybe), a healthy lifestyle where nightclubbing is not the main agenda and heaps of fresh healthy food on offer.
 It's affordable and safe, especially for the female species.
 But, you will find mega bugs, bats, rats and mosquitoes that carry dengue fever.